PowerBiDevCamp/TenantManagement/README.md

 In the **DemoSettings** section there is a property named **AdminUser**.
 The reason that this property exists has to with you being able to see Power BI workspaces as they are created by service principals.
+There is code in the **TenantManagement** application that will add the user specified by the **AdminUser** setting as a workspace admin any times it creates a new Power BI workspace.
+This just makes things much easier for you to see what's going on when you begin to run and test the application.

 Update the **AdminUser** property setting with your Azure AD account name so that you will be added as an Admin member to any Power BI workspaces created by this application.